Trusted Wellness Practitioners in our Community and Helpful Resources

 -The Carnivore Diet

-Why Dr. Jason recommends everyone consider a carnivore diet:
+Why Dr. Jason recommends considering an animal based diet:

 What we put into our bodies has a major impact on our health.
 I am in no way trying to state that the dietary approach I currently follow is what everyone should try, though I feel the need to share a different perspective than most have considered.